sriharshachilakapati/100DaysOfAndroid/Readme.md

 - Creating a `Spinner` in a `MenuItem`
 - Kotlin's `lateinit` keyword allowing to initialize a value later
 - Scrolling with `ScrollView`

+## Day 5, 6 and 7

+I couldn't continue because of work.
+But still, I'm glad that I used fragments in real work, which I learnt of Day 4.
+My reading has continued though.

+### What I learnt

+- Maps in Kotlin.
+I have modified the launcher to show customized text instead of simply displaying the activity name.
+- Type aliases.
+Use them to shorten out types.
+Would've been better if local or scoped aliases are supported though.
+- Using `tools:ignore` in layout XML files.